anniew03/ctf-writeups/picoctf/pwn/ropfu/README.md

 vulnerability that is exploited by executing shellcode on the executable stack.
 The exploit uses a single ROP gadget to jump into the stack.

-Artifacts:
+**Artifacts:**
-* chall/vuln: vulnerable executable program
+* chall/vuln: vulnerable executable program provided by challenge authors
-* chall/vuln.c: vulnerable program source code
+* chall/vuln.c: vulnerable program source code provided by challenge authors
 * solve.py: exploit script that executes `/bin/sh` shellcode in the vulnerable process
 * gadgets.txt: ROP gadgets in `chall/vuln` found by the `ROPgadget` utility